 If you want to know when I have a new YouTube Video, Blog Post, Tweet, or Facebook post then check out my social media links below and hit that SUBSCRIBE button.

-Step 1.
-Declare Our Variables.
-We have two Range Object Variables in this Macro.
 The First is MyRange to hold the entire target range we to remove paces from and MyCell to hold each cell in the range as the macro runs through each of them one by one.

 Setting The Range